-Time is Almost Up!
-Fill out your bracket now for your chance to win a trip to the 2020 Final Four.
-Get in the action today!
+Fill out your bracket now for your chance to win a brand new Nissan Rogue and a trip to the 2022 Final Four.
+Don't wait, brackets lock soon!

 No. 16 seeds